Lalatenduswain/saferm/README.md

-# Safe Remove On Linux Server
+# Safely Remove the Files On Linux Server

 This repository contains a Bash script that retrieves public and private IP addresses along with the hostname of a system.
 Additionally, it provides a triple confirmation prompt before executing potentially destructive commands like `rm -rf`.